rohan1198/CatBot/README.md

 ---

 ### Description
 CatBot is a Raspberry Pi-based cat detection system.
-It uses a camera module for capturing images and a YOLO model to detect our feline visitor.
-When the cat is at the door, I get a nifty image notification on Telegram.
+It uses a camera module for capturing images and YOLOv8 model to detect our feline visitor.
+When the cat is at the door, I get a notification on Telegram.
 No more missed hangouts!

 ---